Major Groups > Gilled Mushrooms > Pale-Spored > Pleurotus dryinus

 Description:

-Cap: 4-12 cm; convex, becoming broadly convex; circular in outline; hairy; whitish beneath the grayish to pale brownish hairs, often yellowing with age; the margin inrolled when young, hung with partial veil remnants.
+Cap: 4–10 cm; convex, becoming broadly convex; circular in outline; hairy; whitish beneath whitish to pale grayish hairs, but often yellowing with age; the margin inrolled when young, hung with partial veil remnants.

-Gills: Running down the stem; close; whitish, yellowing with age.
+Gills: Running down the stem; close or nearly distant; whitish, yellowing with age.

-Stem: 4-10 cm long; up to 3.5 cm thick; tough; usually a little off-center; the lower portion with a densely fuzzy sheath that terminates in an ephemeral ring; above the ring smooth or with ridges resulting from the gills; whitish, yellowing with age.
+Stem: 4–8 cm long; 1–2 cm thick; tough; usually a little off-center; the lower portion with a densely fuzzy sheath that terminates in an ephemeral ring; above the ring smooth or with ridges resulting from the gills; whitish, yellowing with age.

 Spore Print: White.